Designing and Conducting Fieldwork (Modules 27, 31, 35)

 Participants may enter the module sequence after it has begun.

-Preparing for Fieldwork and Operating in the Field (M1, June 16)
+Preparing for Fieldwork and Operating in the Field (M27, June 24)

 This module introduces the fieldwork module sequence, considering the structure of the modules and presenting some of the overarching themes we will consider over the next three days.
 The module then begins to discuss the design, planning, and execution of field research.
 We offer strategies for addressing the intellectual, social, emotional, health, and logistical challenges that carrying out field research can involve.
 Each session is conducted with the understanding that participants have carefully read the assigned materials.
 The instructors present key points drawing on the assigned readings, other published work on field research, and the experiences they and others have had with managing fieldwork’s diverse challenges.
 Interaction and discussion in small and large groups is encouraged.